logo

 11. Uninstall the network adapter driver

-- Right-click the name of the network adapter, and select Properties > Uninstall device.
+4. Right-click the name of that network adapter and select Uninstall device.

 If you've tried these steps and still need a little help, we're right around the corner.
 Schedule a repair at the nearest uBreakiFix® by Asurion store and our certified experts can get your device back up and running as soon as the same day.